 | 1 Taiwanese dollar ≈ 33–35 Korean won | It’s more affordable than in 2022 (1 Taiwanese dollar ≈ 38 Korean won). |

-| 1000 Korean won ≈ 29–30 Taiwanese dollars. | Getting cosmetic procedures now is indeed more cost-effective. |
+| 1000 Korean won ≈ 29–30 Taiwanese dollars. | Getting cosmetic procedures now is definitely more cost-effective. |

 But keep in mind: